 Childhood Flu Vaccination Service

 The Childhood Flu Vaccination Service was initially commissioned as an Advanced Service for a one-season trial of administering flu vaccinations to children aged 2-3 years from 1st October 2025, with an extension of the pilot in 2026/27.
-The extended pilot for 2–3-year olds will also be expanded to include opportunistic vaccination of two additional groups:

 The re-commissioned service was announced via an amendment to the national flu letter.